 - Show the students how to set up a scatter plot.
 Get them to plot some data manually as well as using Excel as this will give them a better idea of how the computer generates scales for the axes.

 - Develop scatter plots for each of the following: height versus hand width, height versus hand length, and height versus hand span.

 Are there any apparent patterns or relationships?

 Using the information on the graph can you predict a person’s height or hand size?

 What relationships are you identifying?
-A person is ? times his/her hand length, or his/her hand width is one-tenth of his/her height?
+A person is (?) times their hand length, or their hand width is one-tenth of their height?

 Which hand measure is the best predictor of height?
 Why?

 Can you use this information to work out the giant’s height?